Bunions

 You can help ease the pain and swelling yourself by using anti-inflammatory pain-relieving medication and applying ice packs to the bunion.
 These treatments won’t solve the problem though, so it’s best to seek medical help as soon as you notice a bunion forming, to ensure you get an accurate diagnosis and get started on an effective treatment plan.

-Dr. House offers several different treatment options, which he prescribes according to your individual requirements.
+Our surgeons offer several different treatment options, which they prescribe according to your individual requirements.
 Treatments include:

 • Orthotic inserts